A Guide to the Seven Main Waterfalls on Koh Chang

 So, ideally you want to pick up a piece of wood and tap it on rocks as you are walking along.
 The vibrations will alert any snakes and they’ll stay hidden from view.
 They don’t like people, but you don’t want to surprise them.

-The train continues for another couple of hundred metres and climbs up and around the waterfall before leading you down to a spot about 10 metres from the top of the falls.
+The trail continues for another couple of hundred metres and climbs up and around the waterfall before leading you down to a spot about 10 metres from the top of the falls.
 It’s easy to follow but the rocks at the top of the falls are slippery.
 If you want more of an adventure you can keep walking inland along this river.
 I wrote about a self guided trek you can do from the view point in Kai Bae, over the hill and along the river bed to this waterfall.
 I haven’t tried it for a couple of years.
 But might still be possible. :-)

 Entry Fee: Pay 20 Baht to the owner of the land at the start of the trail.